 Valid language test results,

 You have to obtain a work permit to arrive and set-up your business in Canada.
 Meanwhile, your spouse or common-law partner may also apply for an open work permit.
 Dependent minors will be eligible for study permits to attend elementary or secondary school (if applicable).

 After fulfilling the terms and conditions of your performance agreement, you must submit a final report to the BC PNP.
 Based on the report and the evaluation of your performance agreement, you may be nominated by the BC PNP for permanent residence.
 It may take upto four months for the assessment process to complete.

 With a successful provincial nomination in hand, you may apply to Immigration, Refugees, and Citizenship Canada (IRCC) for Canada PR.

 Addressing Most Common Concerns – BC PNP EI-Regional Pilot

-CanApprove is a registered immigration expert with the Immigration Consultants of Canada Regulatory Council (ICCRC).
-Over the last two decades, CanApprove has assisted eligible economic-class immigrants such as entrepreneurs, investors, foreign skilled/semi-skilled workers, international students, and their family members to migrate to Canada.
+CanApprove is an expert immigration agency registered with the Immigration Consultants of Canada Regulatory Council (ICCRC).
+Over the last two decades, we have assisted eligible economic-class immigrants such as entrepreneurs, investors, foreign skilled/semi-skilled workers, international students, and their family members to migrate to Canada.